 Is mildew dangerous?

-While Mildew is not as dangerous to your health as certain types of toxic mold (black mold, for example), nor is it as damaging to your home, mildew should still be taken seriously and it’s important to remove it as quickly as possible in order to prevent adverse health effects and/or cosmetic damage to your home.
+While mildew is not as dangerous to your health as certain types of toxic mold (including stachybotrys chartarum – commonly referred to as “black mold”), nor is it as damaging to your home, mildew should still be taken seriously.
+If you find mildew in your home,it’s important to remove it as quickly as possible in order to prevent adverse health effects and/or cosmetic damage.

 Can mildew make you sick?